Harmontown/harmontown.github.io/docs/_episodes/197/index.md

 title:                "LIVE From Magic City Comic Con"
 image:                "episode-placeholder.jpg"
 description: |-
   The now infamous episode of Harmontown from Miami with guest comptroller Dino Stamatopoulos takes a turn when some uncool violence goes down.
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2016-01-26 02:17:00Z"
 duration:             "01:58:58"